Optical ring resonators: Total internal reflection

 The light travelling through the waveguides in an optical ring resonator remains within the waveguides due to the phenomenon known as total internal reflection (TIR).
 TIR is an optical phenomenon that occurs when a ray of light strikes the boundary of a medium and fails to refract through the boundary.
-Given that the angle of incidence is larger than the critical angle (with respect to the normal of the surface) and the refractive index is lower on the other side of the boundary relative to the incident ray, TIR will occur and no light will be able to pass through.
+Given that the angle of incidence is larger than the critical angle (with respect to the normal of the surface) and the refractive index is lower on the other side of the boundary relative to the incident ray, TIR will occur and no light will be able to pass through the boundary.
 For an optical ring resonator to work well, total internal reflection conditions must be met and the light travelling through the waveguides must not be allowed to escape by any means.

 Interference

-Interference is the process by which two waves superimpose to form a resultant wave of greater or less amplitude.
-Interference usually refers to the interaction of two distinct waves and it is a result of the linearity of Maxwell Equation.
+Interference is the process by which two waves superimpose to form a resultant wave of greater(constructive) or less(destructive) amplitude.
+Interference usually refers to the interaction of two distinct waves and it is a result of the linearity of Maxwell's equations.
 Interference could be constructive or destructive depending on the relative phase of the two waves.
-In constructive interference, the two waves have the same phase and, as a result, interfere in a way that the resulting wave amplitude will be equal to the sum of the two individual amplitudes.
-As the light in an optical ring resonator completes multiple circuits around the ring component, it will interfere with the other light still in the loop.
-As such, assuming there are no losses in the system such as those due to absorption, evanescence, or imperfect coupling and the resonance condition is met, the intensity of the light emitted from a ring resonator will be equal to the intensity of the light fed into the system.
+In maximum constructive interference, the two waves have the same phase and, as a result, interfere in a way that the resulting wave amplitude will be equal to the sum of the two individual amplitudes.
+As the light in an optical ring resonator completes multiple circuits around the ring component, it interferes with existing light still in the loop building up amplitude over time resulting in a set time of 100s of ns.
+Assuming there are no losses in the system such as those due to absorption, evanescence, or imperfect coupling and the resonance condition is met, the intensity of the light emitted from a ring resonator will be equal to the intensity of the light fed into the system.